-There will be two student workers for the Ceramics Studio, their names and schedules will be noted on the chalkboard along with the open lab hours.
+The student workers in the Ceramics area are Samantha Smith and Kaitlyn Berry.
 When a student assistant is in the studio working they are here to help you with tools and equipment, technical issues, and simple questions about assignments.
 If they are in the studio working on their own work and not on the clock please be respectful of their studio time and reserve your questions for another time.